AdobeDocs/audience-manager.en/help/using/features/segments/recency-and-frequency.md

 ## Frequency Capping Examples {#frequency-capping}

 Frequency-capping expressions include all the users whose number of trait realizations is below a desired value.
-Here are a few examples:
+Here are a few Right and Wrong examples:

-* The expression `frequency([1000T]) <= 5` includes all users that have realized the trait with the ID "1000" a maximum of five times, including users who have not realized the trait.
+* Wrong - The expression `frequency([1000T]) <= 5` includes all users that have realized the trait with the ID "1000" a maximum of five times but also includes users who have not realized the trait.
+Therefore, Audience Manager does not validate this expression.

+* Right - If you want to include all users that have realized the trait with the ID "1000" a maximum of five times, add another condition to the expression, to make sure the users have qualified for the trait at least once:  `frequency([1000T]) >= 1  AND  frequency([1000T]) <= 5`

-* When you need recency/frequency requirements to be less than a specific number of times or days, join that trait to another with an `AND` operator.
-Using the example above, this expression becomes valid when joined with another trait as shown here: `frequency([1000T]) <= 5 AND isSiteVisitorTrait`.
+* Right- When you need recency/frequency requirements to be less than a specific number of times or days, join that trait to another with an `AND` operator.
+Using the example in the first bullet point, this expression becomes valid when joined with another trait as shown here: `frequency([1000T]) <= 5 AND isSiteVisitorTrait`.

-* For advertising frequency-capping use cases, you could create a segment rule similar to this: `(frequency([1000T] <= 2D) >= 5)`.
+* Right - For advertising frequency-capping use cases, you could create a segment rule similar to this: `(frequency([1000T] <= 2D) >= 5)`.
 This expression includes all users that have realized the trait with the ID "1000" in the past 2 days at least five times.
 Set frequency capping by sending this segment to the ad server with a `NOT` set on the segment in the ad server.
 This approach achieves greater performance in [!DNL Audience Manager] while still serving the same purpose for frequency capping.

 >[!MORE_LIKE_THIS]
 >